 Counts were conducted on a typical weekday during the morning and evening peak periods.
-Based on a review of the data, the general peak hours occurred from 7:30 a.m. to 8:30 a.m. and from 4:30 p.m. to 5:30 p.m.
+Based on a next page, although there are consistent sidewalks, from 7:30 a.m. to 8:30 a.m. and from 4:30 p.m. to traffic, and long crosswalks make walking in some 5:30 p.m.